 4. Colleges and Universities:

-You might also want to look into your local colleges and universities for ballroom dance lessons.
+You might also want to visit your local colleges and universities for ballroom dance lessons.

 Many colleges and universities offer ballroom dance classes.
-This is a great option if you’re a student or if you live near a college town.
+This is a great option if you’re a student or live near a college town.

 Some educational institutions now offer ballroom dancing for physical education credits, often inviting the public to join the classes.

-They usually run an hour, happening one to two times per week over four to five months.
+They usually run an hour, one to two times weekly, over four to five months.

 The cost will depend on each particular institution, but ballroom dance classes here are typically cheap and maybe even free.

-Sharing your dancing lessons with a partner or friend is a great way to keep costs minimal.
+Sharing your dancing lessons with a partner or friend is a great way to minimize costs.

 If you don’t have a partner, many classes might offer to pair you up with someone if you’re single.